Wiredcraft/test-devops/README.md

  - I would have worked with two branches (`dev` and `staging`) on GitHub and simply set up the `dev` environment to be up-to-date with the `dev` branch, and the `staging` environment to be up-to-date with the `staging` branch.

 Some things that could be improved:
  - You mentioned testing but I don't really know what to test, or what's the best way to test this.
-Maybe I could have used `failed_when` in Ansible.

 ---